 Despite a significant proportion of cigarette smokers attempting to quit, many are often unsuccessful.
 This suggests there may be other reasons people smoke than the addictive qualities of nicotine.
-One theory suggests that tobacco addiction is due to the fact it is a habit established over a long period.
+One theory suggests that tobacco addiction is a habit established over a long period.

 Experts feel that habits, aka learned behaviors, become ingrained in humans both psychologically and physically, making it very difficult to disengage from them.

 Is Vaping CBD a Viable Alternative to Tobacco Cigarettes?

 Some experts argue that replacing the compulsion to smoke is the solution rather than trying to quit tobacco altogether.
 For this reason, many choose to replace smoking cigarettes with vaping e-cigarettes, as the latter is thought to be a less harmful alternative.